Frequently Asked Questions

 How do I schedule my wedding at St. Thomas?

-First check with Judi Fuller, the Parish Administrator, or Father Ken to see if your desired date is available.
+First check with Judi Fuller, the Parish Administrator to see if your desired date is available.
 Then complete the Wedding Information Form and the Declaration of Intention as soon as possible.
 Then schedule the necessary counseling appointments.

 How much notice must we give?

 While your wedding is important to us, your marriage is our priority: consequently couples married in the Episcopal Church are required to complete premarital counseling.
-If you live in the Wood River Valley, Father Ken or a qualified counselor can provide the counseling.
+If you live in the Wood River Valley, Rev. Rob Gieselmann, Rev. Kathleen Bean or a qualified counselor can provide the counseling.
 If you live elsewhere, your local Episcopal priest should be able to offer the counseling.
 Because of the need for counseling, we ask that the wedding be scheduled at least three months in advance.
 The canonical minimum notice is 30 days.

 I am divorced.
 Can I have an Episcopal wedding?